Mooophy/Cpp-Primer/ch11/README.md

 >Our program does no checking on the validity of either input file.
 In particular, it assumes that the rules in the transformation file are all sensible.
 What would happen if a line in that file has a key, one space, and then the end of the line?
 Predict the behavior and then check it against your version of the program.

-If so, a key-value pair is going to be added into the map: `{key, ""}`.
-As a result, any key would be replaced with empty string.
+If so, a key-value pair will be `{key, " "}`(" ".size() !> 1), which cannot be added into the map.
+As a result, the key would not be replaced with any string.

 ## Exercise 11.37:
 >What are the advantages of an unordered container as compared to the ordered version of that container?
 What are the advantages of the ordered version?